subvisual/subvisual.com/src/posts/2020-09-11-announcing-alchemy-conf.md

 developers in the community.
 Each workshop will have a cost of 50€.
 Taking part in all three will earn you a free ticket to the conference.** We’re aiming to encourage and reward taking part in community events.
-That’s why the total cost of the lot, 150€, is the same as an early bird ticket - they won’t be making any difference in terms of total cost for the participants.
+That’s why the total cost of the lot, 150€, is the same as an early bird ticket - there won't be any difference in terms of total cost for the participants.

 The Road to Alchemy will be filled with surprises and will culminate with **a